Bachelor of Business and Commerce (Human Resource Management)

-Other majors in the Bachelor of Business and Commerce include: Accounting, Accounting (Extended), Aviation Management and Safety, Business Law, Finance, General Commerce, Information Technology Management, International Business, Logistics and Supply Chains, Management and Leadership, Marketing, Marketing and Hospitality Management, Sustainable Business, Tourism Management and Tourism and Events Management.
+Other majors in the Bachelor of Business and Commerce include: Accounting, Accounting (Extended), Aviation Management and Safety, Business Law, Finance, General Commerce, Information Technology Management, International Business, Management and Leadership, Marketing, Marketing and Hospitality Management, Sustainable Business, Tourism Management and Tourism and Events Management.

 How much will it cost?

 Approximate annual costs1 for your first year of study (8 units) in this program are:

 Loan to help you pay your fees

 You may not have to pay your course (subject) fees upfront.
 HECS-HELP and FEE-HELP allows you to defer your fees until your income reaches a certain level.

 You may also be eligible to receive financial support from Centrelink.

 Scholarships and financial assistance

 You may be able to apply for scholarships to help with your study costs.